|| School History

 • The OCVTS district currently has 21 articulation agreements with colleges through Technical Preparation (Tech Prep) programs.
 These Tech Prep agreements allow students to earn college credits while attending OCVTS and promote a seamless transition to colleges and successful careers.

 • OCVTS has established two full-time high school academies.
-The Performing Arts Academy, which is located at the JBMDL, and the Marine Academy of Technology and Environmental Science (MATES), located at a new multi million dollar state-of-the-art facility in Stafford Township.
+The Performing Arts Academy, which is located at the JBMDL (Joint Base Maguire-Dix-Lakehurst), and the Marine Academy of Technology and Environmental Science (MATES), located at a new multi million dollar state-of-the-art facility in Stafford Township.

-• This year, OCVTS students won 42 medals, including 19 first place gold medals in statewide competition sponsored by SkillsUSA.
+• In 2013, OCVTS students won 74 medals, including 30 first place gold medals in statewide competition sponsored by SkillsUSA.